 Simple things should be simple.
 Paragraphs should be implicit, and commonly used elements like lists should be easy to type.

 The language should have minimal syntactic constructs.
 Many lightweight formats use different special characters for each feature.
-This makes it difficult to remember which characters have to be escaped, difficult to add new features, and difficult to extend the syntax for special-purpose uses like code comments.
+This makes it difficult to remember which characters have to be escaped, to add new features, and to extend the syntax for special-purpose uses like code comments.

 The language should be fully semantic, even with the inline elements.